- August 15, 2024

 "Mirth Melody" is a rhythm game set in the whimsical Mirth Island universe, where you play as Dodo the duck, exploring a charming forest and playing guitar melodies that cause creatures to gather and dance.
 Interact with various animals and items in this musical experience, and don't forget to check out the upcoming game "Mirth Island" for more adventures in this magical world.

-- The game features a charming art style and adorable characters, making it visually appealing.
+- The game features a charming art style and cute characters, making it visually appealing.

 - It's a short and relaxing experience, perfect for a quick play session, and it's free to play.

-- The final song offers a surprising twist, adding excitement and enjoyment to the gameplay.
+- The final song offers a surprising twist that adds excitement and humor to the gameplay.

 “A feel-good little musical rhythm game.”